ava-labs/avalanche-docs/docs/tooling/glacier.md

-The Glacier API is a performant API that allows web3 developers to more easily access the indexed blockchain data they need to build powerful applications on top of Avalanche's primary and Subnets as well as Ethereum.
+The Glacier API is a performant API that allows web3 developers to more easily access the indexed blockchain data they need to build powerful applications on top of Avalanche's primary network and Subnets as well as Ethereum.

 If you'd like increased rate limits for accessing the Glacier API, please visit [AvaCloud portal](https://app.avacloud.io/).